Developer Portal

 What's supported

-• ?wait=true is implicit: the response is always the resolved message.
+• ?wait=true: implicit; the response is always the resolved message.

 Errors